apriyad1/apriyad1.github.io/_pages/cv.md

 ======
 * Winter, 2023 - Present: Graduate Research Assistant
   * ETAD Lab, UCI
-  * Duties includes: My research focuses on advancing fairness and interpretability in Machine Learning, particularly through fair representation learning and neuro-symbolic AI frameworks such as the Kolmogorov-Arnold Network (KAN).
+  * Duties includes: My research focuses on advancing fairness and interpretability in Machine Learning, particularly through fair representation learning and explore neuro-symbolic AI frameworks such as the Kolmogorov-Arnold Network (KAN), and Large Language Models (LLM).
 Currently, I am exploring the fairness and interpretability aspects of these models to enhance transparency and trustworthiness in decision-making processes.
 Additionally, I leverage Generative Adversarial Networks (GANs) like FairGAN model as the state-of-the-art baseline models to evaluate and mitigate bias while ensuring equitable outcomes.
-My work includes developing fairness-aware deep learning methods within the domain of student admissions, utilizing real-world datasets obtained through NDAs with universities.
-I also integrate mathematical modeling to improve model performance, reliability, and efficiency.
+My work includes developing fairness-aware deep learning methods within the domain of student admissions, utilizing real-world datasets obtained through NDAs with Universities.
+I also work on developing mathematical modeling and guarentees to improve model performance, reliability, and efficiency.
 My technical expertise spans Python (NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn), PyTorch, and CUDA for GPU-accelerated computations, enabling scalable and effective implementation of deep learning frameworks.

   * Supervisor: Prof. Sergio Gago-Masague